stackplanet/sourcestack/README.md

 - A slick development experience with fast builds and deployments.
 - Run and debug all of your application code locally with hot reloading.
 - A curated set of tools and libraries that play nicely together, saving you all that frustrating integration work.
+- Typescript everywhere: UI, API and infrastructure (using AWS CDK).
+- A well-typed REST API, with type defintions shared between UI and API layers.
 - Designed to be forked, so you can use alternative UI frameworks, different infrastructure components, etc.
 - Customisable login UI/API with signup, signin and forgot password workflows.
 - Easy deployment to your custom domain, e.g. `myapp.com`, including sending signup/password reset emails from that domain.